rstudio/keras3/man-src/k_logsumexp/2-translated.Rmd

 @description

-# Returns
-A tensor containing the logarithm of the sum of exponentials of elements in `x`.

 # Examples
 ```python
 x = keras.ops.convert_to_tensor([1., 2., 3.])
 logsumexp(x)
 # 3.407606
 ```

+@returns
+A tensor containing the logarithm of the sum of exponentials of elements in `x`.

 @param x Input tensor.
 @param axis An integer or a tuple of integers specifying the axis/axes